Blockpit February 8, 2026 | 9 min read

 With Complex DeFi Portfolios

-TX-Partner Crypto Documentation
+TX-Partner Crypto Accounting

-TX-Partner specializes exactly in this preparation: systematically identifying, classifying unlabeled transactions in Blockpit, and bringing crypto documentation to a clean, comprehensible standard.
+TX-Partner specializes exactly in this preparation: systematically identifying, classifying unlabeled transactions in Blockpit, and bringing crypto accounting to a clean, comprehensible standard.
 This includes DeFi transactions, bridge linking, scam token cleanup, and subsequent recalculation in the tool.

 • Systematic Classification – All unlabeled transactions are identified and correctly labeled